-Dr. Stephen C. Ekker's zebrafish genetics laboratory is focused on one major next step in the post-genomics era: Assignment of genes and gene sets critical in vertebrate patterning and organogenesis.
+The zebrafish genetics laboratory of Stephen C. Ekker, Ph.D., is focused on one major next step in the post-genomics era: the assignment of genes and gene sets critical in vertebrate patterning and organogenesis.

-For more information about my research, please visit:
+For more information about Dr. Ekker's research, please visit:

 The overall aim of Dr. Ekker's research is to identify novel key genetic players critical for clinically relevant processes such as blood vessel, sensory organ and kidney development.